 Longer term, Microsoft plans to introduce a new control enabling new Teams to be automatically created from a Dynamics 365 opportunity.

-The Unified Client Interface (UCI) was introduced in v9.
-This uses responsive design principles to provide a uniform interface across any screen size, device, form or browser.
+The Unified Interface was introduced in v9, bringing responsive design principles to provide a uniform interface across any screen size, device, form or browser.

-However, for most Dynamics v9 users, the Unified Interface is currently hidden behind the curtain.
-That's because upon upgrading to v9, the UCI had several important gaps with legacy functions so as a result most sites upgraded to v9 using a refreshed web UI rather than enabling the new experience.
+For most Dynamics v9 users, the Unified Interface was hidden behind the curtain.
+That's because upon upgrading to v9, the UI had several important gaps with legacy functions so as a result most sites upgraded to v9 using a refreshed web UI rather than enabling the new experience.